Hozzu/TFLite-aarch64-linux-with-delegate/README.md

 I included XNNPACK, GPU, hexagon, and NNAPI delegate.
 GPU delegate requires OpenCL library.
 Hexagon delegate requires Qualcomm hexagon NN library.
-NNAPI requires NNAPI library and is not tested yet.

 I wrote on guide.txt how to build tensorflow lite and deleage for aarch64 Linux.